Fire and rescue services

 For non-urgent criminal issues, contact the nearest police station.

-To contact tourist police stations in Lisbon, Porto, Portimão and Cascais:
+To contact tourist police stations in Lisbon, Porto, Lagos and Cascais:

 You can email to ask for a police report after leaving Portugal.

-If you are a victim of crime, get support from Portugal's Victims of Crime support unit, APAV.
+If you're a victim of crime, get support from Portugal's Victims of Crime support unit, APAV.
+English support services are available.

 Rua José Estévão, 135 A, Pisos 1/2